 8. Dublin is home to many of Ireland’s most famous musicians, from the Dubliners and Thin Lizzy to Sinead O’Connor and U2.

-Many of U2’s back catalogue of albums were recorded in their home city.
+Many of U2’s back catalog of albums were recorded in their home city.
 Windmill Lane Studios was the place where U2 recorded their early work and first three albums.
 The site at Windmill Lane Studios is covered in graffiti from fans that have paid pilgrimage from all over the world and is known as the "U2 Wall."

 9. Trinity College, the ancient Dublin university set up at the request of Queen Elizabeth I, has had some memorable graduates including Oscar Wilde, Jonathan Swift and, surprisingly, Bram Stoker, creator of Dracula.